harshitjain9/cs102SpringBoot/cs102-g1t2/README.md

 3. Run run.bat .
 ## -------------------------------------------Login------------------------------------------
 4. Access the interface with `localhost:3000/login` .
-5. Use Test account to login: Username: test@test.com Password: test .
+5. Use Test account to login: Username: test@test.com Password: abc .
 6. In the homepage, you can sort by selecting the way you want to sort and press `confirm`.
 7. To add to Alerts, click the `add` button and it will be accessible via the `Alerts Configured` button.
 8. To check any realtime alerts that have been triggered, click on the `Alerts Triggered` button.